Towards an HIV Cure: Global Fellows Research Academy

 29–31 May 2017

-The Academy will award fellowships to approximately 25 talented early to mid-career investigators and clinical scientists who are conducting HIV research in developing countries to participate in the interactive three-day workshop.
-The workshop faculty will comprise internationally renowned scientists from across the world, led by Prof. Françoise Barré-Sinoussi, 2008 Nobel Prize Laureate for the discovery of HIV.
+The Towards an HIV Cure: Global Fellows Research Academy is an interactive three-day workshop designed to provide training on state of the art HIV cure research for talented early to mid-career investigators and clinical scientists conducting research in resource-constrained settings.
+Through interactive workshops and sessions, the Academy aims to improve and reinforce knowledge and methodology to pursue or engage in HIV remission research, while providing ample time for networking and the opportunity to develop collaborative projects.
+The workshop faculty comprises internationally renowned scientists from across the world, led by Prof. Françoise Barré-Sinoussi, 2008 Nobel Prize Laureate for the discovery of HIV.

 - Provide training on state-of-the-art HIV cure research, based on the IAS Global Scientific Strategy: Towards an HIV Cure 2016 and current global undertakings in the field.